top of page

 How to Ride With R+

-Riding with R+ is not all that different from the R+ ground training you likely have been doing.
-You will ask for a desired behavior and give a marker signal followed by a reward.
+Riding with R+ is not all that different from the R+ ground training you likely have been doing: You will ask for a desired behavior and give a marker signal followed by a reward.
 You can even still use food rewards when riding.
-Horses' necks are plenty limber to reach around and take a treat from your hand with riding.
+Horses' necks are plenty limber to reach around and take a treat from your hand!

 Getting Started

-When getting started, it can be hard to know how to implement R+ training into your rides best.
-Often times we are bringing many preconceived notions about what riding looks like and habits to the table that can conflict with our ability to effectively use positive reinforcement.
-To effectively delve into R+ training under saddle, we have to be willing to take a step back and relearn many aspects of riding.
+When getting started, it can be hard to know how to implement R+ training into your rides.
+After all, we bring a lot of preconceived notions about what riding looks like and old habits to the table that conflict with our ability to effectively use positive reinforcement.
+To delve into R+ training under saddle, we have to be willing to take a step back and relearn how we interact with our horses.

 Start Slowly